CronUp/llm-agents-intel/README.md

 # LLM agents IOCs for Threat Hunting and CTI
 User-Agents • API Endpoints • IP Ranges
-for Detection, Threat Hunting, and AI Reconnaissance Monitoring
+for Detection, Threat Hunting, and AI monitoring.

 **Purpose:** Enable defenders, SOC teams, and CTI analysts to: